 - Commercial health plans that contract with Medicare

 - Medicare Advantage plans generally limit coverage to a small group of doctors and hospitals in your community—the provider network–except in emergencies or urgent care situations.
 The provider network can change at any time with doctors and hospitals leaving and entering the network.

 - Medicare Advantage plans often charge an additional premium, a deductible (the amount you pay before coverage begins) and a copay or coinsurance, with each health care visit.
 These costs can change from one year to the next.
 You cannot buy insurance to fill these coverage gaps.

 - Medicare Advantage plans can be less costly than traditional Medicare if you see doctors in the network and do not have a complex condition requiring substantial health care services.

-- When people need costly services, they often struggle in their Medicare Advantage plans.
-Their out-of-pocket costs can easily reach the $6,850 limit for in-network care and far more if they want to use specialists out of network.
+- When people need costly services, Medicare Advantage plans may restrict access to the doctors and hospitals people want to use, and out-of-pocket costs can easily reach the $6,850 limit for in-network care.
+These costs can be even higher if people are hospitalized and are forced to use out-of-network doctors, a fairly common phenomenon, or if people want to use specialists out of network.

 If you’re in a Medicare Advantage plan now: